b-vitali/TcCrossing/README.md

 $$g(E, T) = \frac{(E + i \Gamma)((E + i \Gamma) + \hbar \omega) + \Delta(T)^2}{\sqrt{(E + i \Gamma + \hbar \omega)^2 - \Delta(T)^2}}$$

+> [!TIP]
+>
+> Refer to: Gor’kov equations, Green’s function formalism for superconductors and Mattis-Bardeen

 #### Conductivity Calculations

 The real and imaginary parts of the conductivity, $\sigma_1$ and $\sigma_2$, are computed by integrating the respective functions over the energy range.

+> [!TIP]
+>
+> Refer to: Mattis-Bardeen or Nam’s generalization of the BCS

 #### Quality Factor (Q)